Erebus: the Primordial Greek God of Darkness

 As is true of all the primordial gods of Greek mythology, Erebus is neither good nor evil.
 Nor is the darkness they represent in any way evil or punishing.
 Despite this, it is easy to believe there is something evil within the god, as the name is often used in replacement for Tartarus, or the underworld.

-What Is the Etymology of the Word “Erebus”?
+What is the Etymology of the Word “Erebus”?

 Who Were the Parents of Erebus?

 Erebus is a son (or daughter) of Chaos (or Khaos), the ultimate pinnacle of the Greek pantheon.
 Unlike later Greek gods, the primordials were rarely gendered or given other human traits.
 Erebus had one “sibling,” Nyx (Night).
-Chaos is the god of “the air,” or, more concisely, the gaps between the Heaven (Uranus) and Earth.
-Chaos came to be at the same time as Gaia (the Earth), Tartarus (the Pit) and Eros (primordial Love).
+Chaos is the god of “the air,” or, more concisely, the gaps between Heaven (Uranus) and Earth.
+Chaos came to be at the same time as Gaia (the Earth), Tartarus (the Pit), and Eros (primordial Love).
 While Erebus was the child of Chaos, Uranus was the child of Gaia.

 One source contradicts this story.
 An Orphic Fragment, possibly of a work by Hieronymus of Rhodes, describes Khaos, Erebus, and Aether as the three brothers born of the serpent Chronos (not to be confused with Cronus).
 “Chaos,” “Darkness,” and “Light” would make up the world born of “Father Time.”
 This fragment is the only one that tells this story and speaks of the three as a clear metaphor for describing the nature of the universe in a scientific manner.